Hermes Agent Ships Tool Search for MCP: Anthropic Evals Show 49% to 74% Accuracy Gain on Opus 4

 Article Excerpt

-From source RSS / original summaryNous Research's Hermes Agent adds Tool Search to fix MCP context bloat using BM25 progressive schema disclosure.
+From source RSS / original summaryNous Research's Hermes Agent adds Tool Search to fix context bloat using BM25 progressive schema disclosure.
 The post Hermes Agent Ships Tool Search for MCP: Anthropic Evals Show 49% to 74% Accuracy Gain on Opus 4 appeared first on MarkTechPost.

 Want this in your inbox every morning?